 With the exception of major outlets like the New York Times and NPR, most newsrooms lack sufficient resources to do sustained reporting on complicated issues.
 The internet has upended traditional publishing revenue models; advertisers don’t rely on the news media to sell their products anymore.
 With less support from advertisers, news outlets produce fewer stories on complex topics in the public interest.

 The Arkansas Nonprofit News Network seeks to fill that gap in Arkansas.
-ANNN is an independent, nonpartisan news project dedicated to producing journalism that matters to Arkansans.
-With funding from grants and donations, it hires writers, editors, fact-checkers, photographers, videographers and audio producers on a contract basis to cover a story or topic.
-Their reporting is then distributed for free among statewide partners — including radio, TV, newspapers and websites — which publish all, or localized parts, of it.
+With funding from grants and donations, ANNN hires writers, editors, fact-checkers and photographers on a contract basis to cover a story or topic.
+Their reporting is then distributed for free among statewide media — including radio, TV, newspapers and websites — which publish all, or localized parts, of it.
+(See our editorial independence policy here.)

-The Arkansas Times, where ANNN founder Lindsey Millar is the editor, has employed a similar model in recent years, often with the help of a nonprofit partner.
+The Arkansas Times, where ANNN founder Lindsey Millar is the editor, employed a similar model before the launch of ANNN, often with the help of a nonprofit partner.
 After the 2013 Mayflower oil spill, it joined with the environmental nonprofit InsideClimate News to raise almost $36,000 through crowdfunding and a grant.
 The team of reporters hired with that money, including Pulitzer winner Elizabeth McGowan, filed more than a dozen major stories that ran in the Times and on InsideClimate News’ website.
 One focused on residents who lived near the spill and had complained to authorities for months of adverse health effects related to fumes to no avail.
 Within weeks of the article being published, the governor announced free health screenings for the affected residents.

 In 2015, the Times reported on the “rehoming” of two young girls adopted by state Rep. Justin Harris with another family, where one of the children was abused.
 In the wake of that story, the Times raised about $23,000 through crowdfunding and a grant to further investigate the state’s child welfare system.
 That money has gone to pay Kathryn Joyce, an award-winning reporter based in New York City, who has twice traveled to Arkansas for extended periods.
 So far, she’s written five in-depth articles for the Times in a special series titled “Children in Crisis."